 - Neural Networks in the Analysis and Design of Structures?

 - Accounting Major Career Paths.

 These auditors examine financial statements for compliance and accuracy, assess financial operations, and track operational performance.
 Salaries range widely.

-Forensic accountants investigate financial irregularities or crimes, and often help litigators.
+get link Forensic accountants investigate financial irregularities or crimes, and often help litigators.
 These specialists comb through the books of companiesto find where, when and how the money went missing.
 Most college professors took their positions after earning a PhD and a dedicated academic career.

 Education for Accountants

 However, some professional accountants choose to teach accounting courses at local universities or community colleges, or even high schools.
 The highest paying accounting jobs in academia go to full accounting professors.